Rocky Ford in Screven County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 11 miles of this Scarboro (approx. 4.3 miles away); Union Meeting House (approx. 7.2 miles away); Louisville Road (approx. 8.8 miles away); The March to the Sea (approx. 8.8 miles away); Cooperville (approx. 8.8 miles away); a different marker also named Union Meeting House (approx. 10.4 miles away); Old Savannah Road (approx. 10.4 miles away); Akins’ Mill Pond / The Families of Akins’ Mill Pond (approx. 10.7 miles away).

 Also see . . .
 The New Georgia Encyclopedia entry for Screven County.
 Rocky Ford was designated as the first county seat in 1793 but was replaced by Jacksonborough in 1797.
 (Submitted on October 31, 2008, by Kevin W. of Stafford, Virginia.)

 Categories. • Colonial Era • Notable Places • Political Subdivisions • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on October 30, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,284 times since then.
+This page has been viewed 1,316 times since then and 4 times this year.
 Photos: 1, 2. submitted on October 30, 2008, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.